Die Hauptstadt, Capricorn

 Spore?
 Offshoot?
 Whatever those things were, one thing was clear.
 This man was in a manic state.

-“But you know, Captain, I’ve always wanted to be a teacher too!
+“But you know, Hauptmann, I’ve always wanted to be a teacher too!
 Wanted to be one ever since I was younger, but my family said that all the time I’d invest wouldn’t be worth the pay.
 I knew they were looking out for me so I decided to continue serving even after my required years were up.
 But you know what…” Zwingli stared at a group of children being guided into one of the wood-laced buildings to the left.
 “I’ve decided recently that I’m going to become a teacher.
 No matter what.
 I haven’t spoken to my family in two months now.
 I’m not going to let anything stop me.”

 They passed a series of buildings with shattered windows that had once been painted over with the Augen’s eye symbol in blue.

-“Do you have any teaching tips for me, Captain?
+“Do you have any teaching tips for me, Hauptmann?
 Oh, what kind of classroom do you prefer?”
 Zwingli pressed.
 “A classroom that promotes individualism or collectivism?
 Which works better?
 It’s always so hard to tell.
 Individualism can lead to new ideas and rapid progress, but it also can lead to rebellion and selfishness that can also hinder that progress.
 No one wants a show-off star student.
 On the other hand, collectivism is more supportive and steadier.
 It can be a bit fast too but then again it can turn into the majority versus the minority.
 Oh, I don’t know.
 Maybe the best choice is just to give up…” He grimaced.
 “No, no, I can’t give up.
 I have to become a teacher.”

 “I respect individuality,” Weingartner replied slowly, somewhat concerned at the man’s erratic behavior.